sanjayrawat1/bookshop/order-service/README.md

 ![](https://github.com/sanjayrawat1/bookshop/blob/main/order-service/diagrams/event-loop-model.drawio.svg "In the event loop model, requests are handled by threads that don’t block while waiting for an intensive operation, allowing them to process other requests in the meantime.")

+##### Managing database schemas with flyway
+Flyway doesn't support R2DBC yet: https://github.com/flyway/flyway/issues/2502, so we need to provide a JDBC driver to communicate with the database.
+The flyway migration tasks are only run at application startup and in a single thread, so using a non-reactive communication for this one case doesn't impact the overall application's scalability and efficiency.

+Finally, in the application.yml file, configure Flyway to use the same database managed with Spring Data R2DBC but using the JDBC driver.